 The application and access to functional metabolic imaging have significantly enhanced the understanding of various pathological processes such as cancer.
 In addition, these imaging modalities have enabled the incorporation of information into patient management protocols.
-The leading molecular imaging tool is positron emission tomography (PET) and has emerged at the forefront of various clinical applications.
+The leading molecular imaging tool is positron emission tomography (PET) which has emerged at the forefront of various clinical applications.

 The clinical use of PET was restricted until the commercial use of medical cyclotrons in the 1980s in the field of neurology and cardiology.
 These cyclotron advancements made it practical to produce short-lived PET radiotracers at the hospital nuclear medicine departments.
-However, in the 1990s, the clinical applications of PET in oncology started with the radiotracer 18F-fluorodeoxyglucose (FDG) and more recently the hybrid of computed tomography (CT) fused with PET.
+However, in the 1990s, the clinical applications of PET in oncology started with the radiotracer 18F-fluorodeoxyglucose (FDG) and, more recently, the hybrid of computed tomography (CT) fused with PET.
 These hybrid scanners combine the anatomic images produced by CT with the functional information of PET.

 PET Radioisotope Half-Life Positron Energy [MeV]